About Different Planet Arts

-Ariane completed an MA in Dramatherapy at Roehampton University in 2007 and is a registered Arts Psychotherapist and member of The British Association of Dramatherapists.
+Ariane is a qualified dramatherapist graduating from Roehampton University in 2007.
 Before becoming the Director of Different Planet Arts Ariane worked widely as a dramatherapist with children and adolescents in several settings including Whippersnappers and Kids Company as well as working in adult mental health in a variety of settings including therapeutic communities and primary health care.
 She has a passion for inclusive arts and the power of creativity to transform and bring joy to our lives.
 Ariane has worked extensively within cross-arts initiatives in community led arts as a workshop facilitator, producer and project manager in areas of theatre participation, engagement, and diversity.
 She studied physical theatre at the Desmond Jones School of Mime and Physical Theatre, and Commedia dell Arte and Mask Theatre at Centre Selavy in France and apprenticed in traditional storytelling with Ben Haggerty.
 She has pursued further training in Playback, Forum Theatre, fooling and clowning.

 Ariane has also worked as a freelance traditional storyteller for 15 years and devises and performs shows for adults and children, for the street, festivals, and stage in the UK and further afield.
 She has worked for The Southbank, The Round House Theatre, Liverpool Children’s Festival, The Komedia in Brighton, Ray Mears, The National Trust, WOMAD, Groundwork and Edmonton International Storytelling Festival.